 simon:x:1999:1200:Simon George:/opt/oracle:/bin/sh

-18. How to create a system user without a group and home directory?
+18. How to create a system user without a group or home directory?

 # useradd -M -N -r www-data